Max1Truc/Conway-s-Game-Of-Life/golfbot/README.md

-# Conway's Life in 241 characters of ruby.
+# Conway's Game Of Life in 224 characters of Ruby.

 ## Description

+All ruby scripts based on the code at [GitHub](https://github.com/Max1Truc/Conway-s-Game-Of-Life).

 The file `main.rb` processes a grid in JSON from stdin and sends the result to stdout.